izikeros/blog/content/posts/notes/git_autocommit_on_file_changes.md

 <a id="git-wip"></a>
 # [git-wip](https://github.com/bartman/git-wip)
-git-wip is a script that will manage Work In Progress (or WIP) branches.
+`git-wip` is a script that will manage Work In Progress (or WIP) branches.
 WIP branches are mostly thrown away but identify points of development between commits.
-The intent is to tie this script into your editor so that each time you save your file, the git-wip script captures that state in git. git-wip also helps you return to a previous state of development.
+The intent is to tie this script into your editor so that each time you save your file, the `git-wip` script captures that state in git. `git-wip` also helps you return to a previous state of development.

 <a id="inotify"></a>
 # [inotify](http://inotify.aiken.cz/?section=incron&page=about&lang=en)
 This program is an "inotify cron" system.
 It consists of a daemon and a table manipulator.
-You can use it a similar way as the regular cron.
+You can use it in a similar way as the regular cron.
 The difference is that the inotify cron handles filesystem events rather than time periods.

 <a id="watchman"></a>
 # [watchman](https://facebook.github.io/watchman/)